How to identify a single phase or 3-phase power supply

 6: Existing Appliance Identity

 Live in Perth, Western Australia?
 If you’re looking for a solar or battery energy system and trying to decide whether you have a single-phase or 3-phase electricity supply, we can help!
-And we’d love the opportunity to provide you with a competitive express quote.
+And we’d love to provide you with a competitive express quote.

 Like this article?